andrewjohnlowe/LHC-ML-WG-1/index.md

 * Use of multivariate pattern recognition algorithms was basically taboo in new particle searches until recently
 * Much prejudice against using what were considered "black box" selection algorithms
 * Neural nets and Fisher discriminants used somewhat in the 1990's
-* Boosted Decision Trees (AdaBoost, invented in 1996) is the favourite algorithm used for many analyses (1st use: 2004)
+* Boosted Decision Trees (AdaBoost, 1996) is the favourite algorithm used for many analyses (1st use: 2004)
 <br>